 The name box is situated on the top left of your Excel spreadsheet, and typically shows the address of the currently selected cell or cell range.

-One way to select a range is to simply type the range into the Name Box.
-So, for example,
+One quick way to select a range is to simply type the range into the Name Box and press the Enter (or Return) key.

 A combination of the CTRL key, the SHIFT key and the Arrow keys can be used to select ranges on your spreadsheet.
 The key combinations work as follows